Cropmark: Examples

 The multi period site at Mucking was discovered as a result of aerial photographs showing cropmarks and soil marks.
 The earliest photographs to reveal the site were taken by the Luftwaffe in 1943.
-The importance of the site was recognised following photographs taken by Kenneth Joseph in 1959 (published in 1964).
-In 1982, Margaret Jones (site director at the Mucking excavation) noted that some sites were being interpreted on crop mark evidence alone.
-She pointed out that some features do not produce crop marks and that some crop marks, when excavated, turn out not to be what they seem.
+The importance of the site was recognised following photographs taken by Kenneth St Joseph in 1959 (published in 1964).
+In 1982, Margaret Jones (site director at the Mucking excavation) said that some sites were being interpreted on crop mark evidence alone.
+She said that some features do not produce crop marks and that some crop marks, when excavated, turn out not to be what they seem.